Einzelganger/templates/xml/doc/Tools manual.md

 ## Downloading and installing

+### Installing with the setup script
+Use the 'setup' script in the templates directory to install jEdit, Saxon, Java and FOP on Linux.
+The script has been tested to run on a Debian/Ubuntu and Redhat/CentOS system.
+When you're done, you still have to configure jEdit.

 ### Java

 Make sure you have at least Java 7 installed (Java 8 is fine as well).
 If not, download it at www.java.com.